null404org/discord_google_calendar_bot/README.md

 ## AWS Secrets Setup

 1. Either log into your existing AWS account or create a free-tier AWS account
-2. Go to "Secrets Manager" and create a secret called "discord-google-calendar-bot"
+2. Go to "Secrets Manager" and create a secret called "discord_google_calendar_bot"
 3. Create three key-value secret pairs as follows:

 | Key | Value description |